God’s grace and mercy has been on my mind a lot lately.

 You see, in times of shame, we become consumed in our sickness and forget who our Healer is.
 We lose sight of the truth and, although we may have heard about God’s love a thousand times, we no longer believe it.

 That is why, during these times, we need to defeat the lies with His truth.

 You are more

-In times of shame what we tend to forget is that Jesus died for the broken us.
+What we tend to forget is that Jesus died for the broken us.
 He didn’t die for who we were meant to be, or who we will be in the future.
 He died for us as we are.
-In all our sin, weaknesses and shortcomings ().
+In all our sin, weaknesses and shortcomings ((Un)qualified, Steven Furtick).

 Healing us of our brokenness and sin is the very reason Jesus died.
-So, when we run from Him, we are negating the cross.
-Instead of running from Him, we should be drawing closer to Him.
+So, when we run from Him in times of shame, we are negating the cross.
+Therefore, instead of running from Him, we should be drawing closer to Him.

 The page turner

 If Christianity isn’t a destination, but a journey, then His mercy is what allows us to take the next step in that journey.
-Mercy allows us to turn the page and begin a new chapter, allowing God to transform the plot of our doomed story into one of hope.
+Mercy allows us to turn the page and begin a new chapter, allowing God’s grace to transform the plot of our doomed story into one of hope.

 What an incredible God we serve.